atrotter0/rpg-group-project/README.md

 ## Description

-An RPG click adventure built with JavaScript, jQuery, & Bootstrap!
-This project was built for the Epicodus Intro to Programming Week 5 Group Project.
+**Dungeon Escape** is an RPG point-and-click adventure game built with JavaScript, jQuery, & Bootstrap!
+This project was built over the course of 4 days for the Epicodus Intro to Programming Week 5 Group Project.

-Features:
+**Key Features:**
-* Character customization
+* Character customization and leveling
-* Save Game / Load Game
+* Save Game / Load Game options
-* Random loot drops
+* Random enemy loot drops
-* Multiple enemies
+* Multiple enemy types
 * Classic 8-bit RPG music and sound effects
 * Turn-based battle system
 * Inventory system
 * Blood, sweat, and tears

+## Personal Contributions

+I had a hand in developing and designing most of the key features of the game and how these systems would work with one another.

+My main contributions were the battle system, inventory, UI, and the save and load features.

 ## Setup/Contribution Requirements